-Like our 5k training plans the 10k training plans on this site are designed relative to your current ability and aim to to achieve a target race pace and time.
+Like our 5k training plans each 10k training plan on this site is designed relative to your current ability and aim to to achieve a target race pace and time.

 We have tried and tested training plans suitable for beginners to advanced athletes that target a particular race time so you can focus on getting that new PB: